compomics/meta-proteome-analyzer/README.md

 ## News ##

+*MPA Portable version 1.8.0 (November 2017)* has been released with the following features/bugfixes:

+* MS-GF+ parameter for fragmentation method (CID, ETD, HCD) can be chosen on the command line.
+* UniProt JAPI was updated to the latest version 1.0.16 (fixing errors occurring during the retrieval of UniProt meta-information)
+* Batch scripts are now available in the main folder of the software.
+* Various bugfixes and improvements within the code.

+---

-*MPA Portable version 1.7.0* has been released with the following new features:
+*MPA Portable version 1.7.0 (August 2017)* has been released with the following new features:

 * Added taxon-based two-step searching feature (in addition to the protein-based strategy).
 * MapDB was updated to the latest version (ver.
 3.0.5) to accelerate the peptide indexing.